pwintz/pwintz.github.io/collections/_pages/cv.md

 biography:
   Paul K. Wintz received a B.S. degree in Engineering/Physics with a minor in Music from Westmont College in 2016, an M.S. degree in Scientific Computing and Applied Mathematics from the University of California, Santa Cruz (UCSC) in 2020, and a PhD in Applied Mathematics from UCSC in 2025.
   Dr. Wintz was a finalist for the Best Student Paper award at the 2022 American Control Conference.
-  He now teaches calculus as adjunct faculty at Hartnell College.
+  He has taught undergraduate mathematics as an adjunct faculty at Hartnell College and is currently an instructor at UCSC.

 research-interests:
   - Hybrid dynamical systems